RossLabCSU/Genetics2022/Reproducibility/UniProt_Reference_Proteomes/README.md

 These two commands generate Fig 4A and preliminary supplementary tables.
 </br></br>
-For analyses of Pfam domain annotations among SR/SR-related proteins in the UniProt reference proteomes, run the following commands in-sequence to generate Fig 4B-E, as well as the final versions of Tables S6-S10:
+For analyses of Pfam domain annotations among SR/SR-related proteins in the UniProt reference proteomes, run the following commands in-sequence:

 ```
 python map_Pfams_to_SRprots.py